Grouse Mountain is Vancouver’s number one tourist attraction.

 The Refuge for Endangered Wildlife

-Grouse Mountain isn’t just a respite from the urban grind for hard-working Vancouverites – it’s also a refuge for local endangered wildlife.
+Grouse Mountain isn’t just a respite from the urban grind for hard-working Vancouverites – it’s also a refuge for local endangered animals.

 In fact, the mountain contains a fully operational research, conservation and education centre that is dedicated to the safety and security of these species.

-The centre contains a variety of groundbreaking interpretive programs to make learning about the local eco-system fun for visitors of all ages.
+The wildlife refuge also contains a variety of groundbreaking interpretive programs to make learning about the local eco-system fun for visitors of all ages.

 And it’s all included in your admission!